joeedh/path.ux/docs_src/architecture.md

 # Introduction

 Path.ux follows a strict model/view/controller paradigm.
 The application state is the model, path.ux is the (or a) view, and the controller is the means by which path.ux queries the model.

-The controller is based on the concept of object paths.
+In addition, there are two layers of controllers: the first, [Context](manual/context.html), is a simple (and application-defined) API to access the application state, while the second is small scripting language akin to Angle's data bindings and builds on the first.

 For example, you might see code like this:

 ```